 Besides all this, essential analysis reports are provided.
 These reports guide decision-making and strategy planning.
 You can also generate report documents and export them.

 Here I am listing the benefits of the ERP sales module for B2B businesses.

 Database organization: This module allows you to have complete details of your customers.
 It provides sales, distribution, marketing, and customer service data in an organized form.

-It also provides you accurate, real-time data that helps you in decision making.
+It also provides you with accurate, real-time data that helps you in decision-making.

-Detailed and error-free sales forecast: This module records the data effectively with all important things.
+Detailed and error-free sales forecast: This module records the data effectively with all essential things.
 This efficient and real-time data helps the sales department to do accurate sales forecasts.

-Enhances performance: ERP sales module takes care of updating data, meeting scheduling, follow-up notifications, scheduling works for the sales process, etc.
+Enhances performance: ERP sales module updates data, meeting scheduling, follow-up notifications, scheduling works for the sales process, etc.

 Hence salespeople can concentrate more on sales.
 It improves their performance.

 Improves internal cooperation: The module gathers the work done by the salespeople and presents that data in such a way that all the members of the team can understand what is going on in the department.